thisrenan/ThirdLegPracticeCpp/README.md

 # ThirdLegPracticeCpp

-This list of exercises is related to C++ programming studies and corresponds to the second part of the study.
+This list of exercises is related to C++ programming studies and corresponds to the third part of the study.

 The list is focused in vector manipulation.